- Erasmus overview

 First year students should note that although you are not eligible to participate in the Erasmus+ programme until your second year, now is a good time to research your opportunities abroad.
 You can apply while in your first year for second year participation.
 Planning ahead is highly recommended as for some of our partner universities you will require a reasonable knowledge of their native language.
 As such, you may want to take advantage of London Metropolitan University's Open Language Programme to brush up on your foreign language skills.

 As many of the course modules at London Met now run for the whole year, this may affect your opportunity to study abroad for one semester only.
-Students hoping to go abroad for one semester in their second year should speak to their Personal Academic Tutor (PAT) about the modules that will be on offer for one semester only (if any) and if it would be possible to incorporate one semester of Erasmus into their degree programme.
+Students hoping to go abroad for one semester in their second year should speak to their academic advisor about the modules that will be on offer for one semester only (if any) and if it would be possible to incorporate one semester of Erasmus into their degree programme.

-The easiest scenario is for students to go abroad for a full academic year in the second year of a three year degree or the third year of a four year degree.
+The best option is for students to go abroad for a full academic year in the second year of their degree.
 Students may also combine a semester in the USA/Japan/West Indies with an Erasmus semester.

-Although it is technically possible to go away on Erasmus in your final year, we do not recommend this as delays in getting grades or transcripts from the host university may delay your graduation.
+Although it is technically possible to go away on Erasmus in your final year, we do not recommend this as delays in getting grades or transcripts from the host university may delay your graduation and final year grades make up two thirds of your degree classification.

 Where to start